What is Worker’s Compensation Insurance?

 What Does Worker’s Comp Cover?

-Worker’s comp benefits can help with many of the costs that come up if an employee suffers an injury or illness at work.
+Work Comp benefits can help with many of the costs that come up if an employee suffers an injury or illness at work.
+Policies can be customized to include different options, but most policies cover:

 Worker’s comp can help cover your employee’s lost income if they need to take time off due to an injury or illness at work.
 If, for example, one of your line cooks accidentally slices her hand open cutting onions, she may need to take a week or two off while it heals.
-Worker’s comp coverage can help replace some of the income she would lose over that time.
+The right insurance can help replace some of the income she would lose over that time.

 If one of your employees has an injury or illness on the job that requires medical attention, worker’s comp insurance can help cover the cost of their expenses.
 Coverage can also include ER visits, prescriptions, and surgery, if necessary.